cudemans/airbnb-analysis/README.md

 # Airbnb analysis

 The purpose of this project is to create a pipleline for analysing Airbnb data for any city.
 It provides a backbone for analysis through a series of functions that prepare the data, analyze and visualize, and clean it for further modeling.
-A blog post with full results can be found [here](https://chrisudemans.medium.com/airbnb-jut-ipoed-heres-what-its-footprint-looks-like-85301399b2a3).

 The project consists of two notebooks: `seattle-analysis.ipynb` and `boston-analysis.ipynb`.
 Each notebook analyzes the data from the respective cities.
+A blog post with full results of the Seattle analysis can be found [here](https://chrisudemans.medium.com/airbnb-jut-ipoed-heres-what-its-footprint-looks-like-85301399b2a3).

 In order to broaden this to the city of your choosing, find the datasets [here](http://insideairbnb.com/get-the-data.html).
 For each city, the required datasets are: